-Students are required to attend and participate in all class sessions, all didactic and lab sessions, and complete all exams, assessments, evaluations, and assignments as scheduled (together defined as "coursework"). as determined by Course Directors, and the Office of Student Affairs.
+Students are required to attend and participate in all class sessions, all didactic and lab sessions, and complete all exams, assessments, evaluations, and assignments as scheduled (together defined as "coursework"). as determined by the Course Directors, Office of Academic and Office of Student Affairs.
 Missed coursework has the potential to disrupt individual and team learning.
 However, occasionally an absence from coursework may be unavoidable.
 To the extent a student is required to quarantine or isolate under applicable public health guidance due to COVID-19, the university's COVID-19 policy shall apply, and this policy will be administered in conformity with that policy.